zerocore0/readest_fork/README.md

 Readest is free software: you can redistribute it and/or modify it under the terms of the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl-3.0.html) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 See the [LICENSE](LICENSE) file for details.

-The following libraries and software are used in this software:
+The following libraries and frameworks are used in this software:

 - [foliate-js](https://github.com/johnfactotum/foliate-js), which is MIT licensed.
 - [zip.js](https://github.com/gildas-lormeau/zip.js), which is licensed under the BSD-3-Clause license.